AtsushiSakai/PythonRobotics/docs/modules/1_introduction/1_definition_of_robotics/definition_of_robotics_main.rst

 Over time, “robot” came to refer to machines or automated systems that can perform tasks, often with some level of intelligence or autonomy.

+Currently, 2 millions robots are working in the world, and the number is increasing every year.
+In South Korea, where the adoption of robots is particularly rapid, 50 robots are operating per 1,000 people.

 .. _`R.U.R.`: https://thereader.mitpress.mit.edu/origin-word-robot-rur/
 .. _`Karel Čapek`: https://en.wikipedia.org/wiki/Karel_%C4%8Capek